Maria1709/Programming-for-Data-Analysis-Project/README.md

 ### Q-CHAT-10
 Quantitative Checklist for Autism in Toddlers
-A quick referral guide for parents to complete about their toddler (18 – 24 months) with concerns about autism.
+This is a quick referral guide for parents to complete about their toddler (12 – 36 months) with concerns about autism.
 SCORING
 : For questions 1-9: if you circle an answer in columns C, D or E, score 1 point per question.
 For question 10: if you circle an answer in columns A, B or C, score 1 point.
 Add points together for all ten questions.
 If your child scores more than 3 out of 10, the health professional may consider referring your child for a multi-disciplinary assessment.

-Key reference:
+## References
  Allison C, Auyeung B, and Baron-Cohen S, (2012) Journal of the American Academy of Child and Adolescent Psychiatry 51(2):202-12